ouspg/CompSec/Lab4_Introduction_to_Shellcoding/README.md

 Some prerequisites
 ---
+This exercise is recommended to do with Kali Linux.

 You have to use C/C++ programming language in cases, when you want to create program with buffer overflow vulneralibity.